Jswig/marooned-windvane/content/about-this-site.md

 title: "About this site"
 ---

-This website is built with [Hugo](https://gohugo.io/) and a homegrown template.
+This website is built with [Hugo](https://gohugo.io/) and a homegrown theme.
-Hosting is provided by Cloudflare Pages.
+Hosting is provided by [Cloudflare Pages](https://developers.cloudflare.com/pages/).